Maintaining lean body mass can impact longevity. Optimal body condition, together with sustained lean body mass, is important for overall health.1-3

 At all stages of life, maintaining ideal body weight is key to maintaining LBM.
 However, Purina studies show that cats commonly lose body weight and LBM after about 12 years of age.
 In some aging cats, this loss of weight and LBM leads to what may be referred to as the “skinny old cat syndrome.”
 Although nutrition cannot completely prevent sarcopenia in aging cats (or dogs), nutrition can play a role in delaying some of the age-related changes in body weight and body composition of these older felines.1

-A study of 256 cats showed they begin to lose both LBM and fat at approximately 12 years of age.4
+A cross-sectional study of 256 cats showed they begin to lose both LBM and fat at approximately 12 years of age.1,9

-This advanced loss of LBM, called sarcopenia, poses a risk for health problems and a shorter life span.
+This progressive loss of LBM, called sarcopenia, poses a risk for health problems and a shorter life span.

 A longitudinal study of aging, non-obese cats, showed that every 10-gram increase in LBM resulted in a 2% increased chance of survival.1,10

-Purina research also demonstrated that older dogs fed a high-protein diet showed slower age-related loss of LBM than dogs fed a diet lower in protein.8
+Purina research also demonstrated that older dogs fed a high-protein diet showed slower age-related loss of LBM than dogs fed a diet lower in protein.11

-High-protein, low-calorie diets significantly increased fat loss and reduced loss of LBM in overweight cats undergoing weight loss when compared with cats fed normal protein, low-calorie diets.7
+High-protein, low-calorie diets significantly increased fat loss and reduced loss of LBM in overweight cats undergoing weight loss when compared with cats fed normal protein, low-calorie diets.12

-Purina research with overweight dogs showed that a high protein diet helps protect LBM during weight loss.
+Purina research with overweight dogs showed that a high protein diet helps protect LBM during weight loss.13

 In this study, overweight dogs fed a diet with a higher percentage of calories from protein lost more fat and retained more LBM while moving closer to their optimal body condition.